-- pCi/L pico Curies per Liter is a measure of radioactivity in water.
+pCi/L - pico Curies per Liter is a measure of radioactivity in water.

-(1) During 2011, we collected and analyzed 30 samples for lead and copper.
+- (1) During 2014, we collected and analyzed 30 samples for lead and copper.
 The 90% percentile level is presented in the table.
-The action levels for both lead and copper were not exceeded at any site - (2) No MCL has been established for sodium.
+The action levels for both lead and copper were not exceeded at any site tested. - (2) No MCL has been established for sodium.
 However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderate sodium diets. - (3) Iron is only a secondary water standard.
 Iron has no health effects.
-Therefore, exceeding the MCL represents a level at which adverse aesthetics effects start to occur. - $^{(4)}$ Perchlorate is an unregulated contaminant.
+Therefore, exceeding the MCL represents a level at which adverse aesthetics effects start to occur. - (4) Perchlorate is an unregulated contaminant.
 However, the State Health Department has established an action level of 18 ug/l. - (5) UCMR3 Unregulated Contaminant Monitoring Rule 3 is a Federal water quality sampling program where water suppliers sample and test their source water for 1 year.
-Results will be used by the USEPA to determine if the contaminants need to be regulated in the future. - (6) Combined Radium 226 and 226 has an MCL = 5. - (7) Total coliform bacteria was detected in routine monthly compliance samples collected within our distribution system.
-Total Coliform was not detected in additional sampling subsequently collected.
-Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other potentially harmful bacteria may be present.
+Testing was conducted in 2013.
+Results will be used by the USEPA to determine if the contaminants need to be regulated in the future. - $^{(6)}$ Combined Radium 226 and 226 has an MCL = 5. - (7) Copies of the Supplemental Data Package, which includes the water quality data for each of our supply wells utilized during 2014, are available at the Bethpage Water District office which is located at 25 Adams Avenue, Bethpage, New York and at the Bethpage Public Library.